Conditions That Allow Mosquitoes To Thrive

 For effective control of mosquitoes in your yard, it is best to hire a trusted pest management professional to apply a mist treatment to these key locations.
 This will work to eliminate mosquitoes when they enter your yard.

 You probably know that mosquitoes love marshes, swamps, forests, and other natural locations where they are able to find pools of water to breed in.
 They will look for pools in your yard as well.
 Our fall tips section is sort of a combination of our spring tips and our winter tips.

 Fall Mosquito Tip

 One of the ways mosquitoes will make it through the winter is by laying eggs on leaf litter.
 When leaves compact, they can hold enough rainwater to create a vernal pool.
 This pool is perfect for overwintering mosquito eggs.
 If you rake leaves up in the fall, you'll have fewer mosquitoes in the spring.

 Mosquitoes are a seasonal problem.
-But, with a year-round effort and help from the mosquito control professionals at Parkway Pest Services, you can reduce their populations in your yard.
+But with a year-round mosquito control plan and help from the professionals at Quik-Kill Pest Eliminators, you can reduce their populations in your yard.
 When you have fewer mosquitoes, you have fewer bites.
 Simple as that.
+Contact us!